Get a Demo

 6. Use Cases

-EDR is well-suited for organizations prioritizing endpoint security, crucial in industries where sensitive data is frequently processed, such as financial and healthcare sectors.
+EDR is well-suited for organizations prioritizing endpoint security, crucial in industries where sensitive data is frequently processed, such as the financial and healthcare sectors.
 Its deep analysis capabilities allow for efficient handling of insider threats and malware at the endpoint level.

 NDR is suitable for enterprises focused on securing their entire network infrastructure, particularly those with complex architectures or those facing advanced persistent threats.
 It is beneficial in environments like large corporate networks, cloud systems, and data centers.

-Related content: Read our guide to EDR healthcare
+Related content: Read our guide to EDR healthcare.

 NDR vs. EDR: How to Choose?